 - The combo: Gloves, Scarves & Hat

 - Swimsuit and quick-dry towel (for visiting pools and hot springs – towels and swimsuits are available for rent at swimming facilities)

 - Sunblock (yes, I got a sunburn in Iceland)

 - Chargers – computer, camera, cell phone…

 - Invest in a DC 12V to AC 110V car power inverter.
 They are not expensive and make a world of difference when driving.
-Charge your phones, camera, drone, laptop, tablet, etc. while on the road.
+Charge your phones, camera, drone, laptop, tablets, etc. while on the road.

 If you are doing activities such as horse riding or ice climbing, they provide all the gear so, no need to pack it with you.

 We all know that Iceland is a very unique and magical place.
-It is impossible to not take many pictures and want to capture the amazing moments while traveling around Iceland.
+It is impossible to not take many pictures and want to capture amazing moments while traveling around Iceland.